-though only when $X=H\backslash G$ is a symmetric variety.
-To be more specific, the given involution $\theta$ naturally gives rise to an involution on the root datum of $G$ and hence of $G^\vee$.
-This naturally divides the root datum into two root data: the $\theta$-invariant root data and the $\theta$-split root data.
-We call their corresponding complex groups $G^{\vee+}$ and $G^{\vee-}$, respectively.
-To be more explicit, there are two subtori $T^{\vee+}$ and $T^{\vee-}$ of a suitably chosen maximal torus $T^\vee\subseteq G^\vee$, where we call the former a $\theta$-invariant torus and the latter a $\theta$-split torus.
-They are the maximal tori of $T$ with the property that
+In this paper, we construct the map in the case where $X=H\backslash G$ is a symmetric variety by using the involution $\theta$ and the root datum of $G$ as the only input data.
+To be more specific, the given involution $\theta$ naturally gives rise to an involution on the root datum of $G$ and hence of $\widehat{G}$.
+This naturally divides the root datum into two root data: the $\theta$-invariant root datum and the $\theta$-split root datum.
+We denote their corresponding complex groups by $\widehat{G}^+$ and $\widehat{G}^-$, respectively.
+To be more explicit, for a suitably chosen torus $T$, we define